Samin-043/QuicklyServices-UsingBootstrap/README.md

 # QuicklyServicesWebsite

-Here HTML used as a markup labguages and css used to style the webpages.Also a responsive design too.This project helps me a lot of to idea about responsive design.
+Here HTML used as a markup labguages and CSS used to style the webpages.Also a responsive design too.This project helps me a lot of to idea about responsive design.

 Languages : HTML, CSS
 Framework : Bootstrap